smaillimp/focus-track-javascript-advanced/react/part-one/README.md

 3. Display all the firstnames in an unordered list. (use map)

-4. When clicking a first name
+4. When clicking a name

    - log the name to the console
    - remove it from the list<br />